| | | | | | | |

 • Season lamb shoulder chunks with salt and pepper.

 • Heat oil in a large heavy skillet/pot over high heat.
 Cook lamb shoulder chunks until browned on all sides, working in batches if need be.
-Using a slotted spoon, remove the browned lamb from the pot & set it aside.
+Using a slotted spoon, remove the browned lamb from the pot and set it aside.

 • Add the onion to the pot.
-Season with salt & pepper.
+Season with salt and pepper.
 Saute over medium heat until slightly softened and edges are browning, about 5 minutes.
 Stir the butter into the onion until melted; add in the flour and stir until onions are coated.
 Cook about 1 minute.

 • Pour the stock/broth into the onion mixture and bring to a boil.
 Add the rosemary and garlic powder.
 Boil, stirring often, for 5 minutes.